incubaker/incubaker.com/readme.md

 	git submodule update --init

-to push run
+To push run

 	git push origin master
 	git push origin gh-pages

-if the `gh-pages` branch does not exist
+If the `gh-pages` branch does not exist

 	git branch gh-pages

+If `.git/config` contains

+	push = +refs/heads/master:refs/heads/gh-pages
+	push = +refs/heads/master:refs/heads/master

+in the `[remote "origin"]` section then all that is needed is to push to origin and it will push to both.

+	git push origin